approov/quickstart-ios-swift-alamofire/README.md

 ![Add Package Repository](readme-images/add-package-repository.png)

 Enter the repository `https://github.com/approov/approov-service-alamofire.git` into the search box.
 You will then have to select the relevant version you wish to use.
-To do so, select the `Exact Version` option and enter `3.0.2`.
+To do so, select the `Exact Version` option and enter a specific version you require or use de latest one, which should automatically be selected for you.

 Once you click `Add Package` the last screen will confirm the package product and target selection.
 The `approov-service-alamofire` and Approov SDK are now included as a dependency in your project.
 The `approov-service-alamofire` is actually an open source wrapper layer that allows you to easily use the Approov SDK itself with Alamofire.